The new Microsoft Access 2019 version is in many ways similar to the 2013 and 2016 preceding versions - but with some great new features.

 12. Easy to Resize Objects in Design Windows

 Resizing table objects in older versions was quite a task.
 The clickable areas of the table were hard to grab by the mouse and resize accordingly.
 Such is a problem of the past as with the new version; you can effortlessly grab whatever objects you want to resize using the mouse and work as intended.

 Pop-up forms were also hard to grab by the mouse and move, but the problem has been solved.
 You can now quickly grab them and move them as you please.

 Scrolling through a DPI display mode was quite a hustle in the preceding versions of Access.
 Undesirable and unexpected behavior could alter operations.
 Microsoft has addressed the issue in the 2019 version, and your scrolling should be flawless.

 In addition to the newly incorporated features, Access boasts of some extra beneficial qualities that you will surely enjoy, such as:

 - It is easy to integrate, can work correctly with SQL, Sybase, and oracle for front-end or back-end tables.

-- Has large storage capacity, you can store many gigabytes in access 2019.
+- With a large storage capacity, you can store many gigabytes in Access 2019.

-- Can be accessed remotely, you can access your access databases remotely over a dependable connection.
+- Can be accessed remotely, you can view and modify your Access databases remotely over a dependable connection.

 - It is a finite database management system.
 It cannot hold vast amounts of data as it comes with a file size limit.